metaleap/zentient/zdbg-vsc/proto/readme.md

 	// This value determines how many characters are overwritten by the completion text.
 	// If missing the value 0 is assumed which results in the completion text being inserted.
 	Length int `json:"length,omitempty"`

-	// The label of this completion item.
-By default this is also the text that is inserted when selecting this completion.
-	Label string `json:"label"`

-	// If text is not falsy then it is inserted instead of the label.
-	Text string `json:"text,omitempty"`
 } // struct CompletionItem

 ```